jimdiroffii/dotfiles/README.md

 Install the [MesloLGS Nerd Font patched for Powerlevel10k](https://github.com/romkatv/powerlevel10k/blob/master/font.md).

+The MesloLGS font files were added to this repository in `./fonts`.

 And setup the SSH configuration if SSH copying of zsh files is wanted.